HughXuechen/hughxuechen.github.io/_pages/about.md

 > "Boys, be ambitious! (少年よ、大志を抱け!)" - William S. Clark

-Interdisciplinary researcher using **emerging technologies** to create **meaningful experiences for people**.
+I study how **emerging technical infrastructures** reshape **creative and cultural practice** — by **building with them**.
+Geolocation AR, blockchain, and now generative AI have each served as substrates for this same question.

-My research makes **game research knowledge machine-actionable**, with a current focus on game design knowledge: translating theories from game studies — ontologies, design patterns — into knowledge bases, generation pipelines, and evaluation frameworks that AI/ML systems can grasp, use, and extend.
+Currently, this means making **game research knowledge machine-actionable**, with a focus on game design knowledge: translating theories from game studies — ontologies, design patterns — into knowledge bases, generation pipelines, and evaluation frameworks that AI/ML systems can grasp, use, and extend.

 Three research lines carry this programme:
 - **Computationalizing Game Design Knowledge** (*formalize*): Building AI-friendly knowledge bases of game design principles and patterns (ontologies, knowledge graphs, GNN-based knowledge discovery).